bernhardAxonIvy/doc/source/axonivy/what-axon-ivy.rst

     can easily be orchestrated by our platform.
 An initial application that leads users through the process can be generated without the need to hire a software engineer.
-People can contribute to the process by using their favourite device such as a smartphone or workstation.
+People can contribute to the process by using their favorite device such as a smartphone or workstation.

 **Improve**
-    The digitalization of your company can **evolve over time**, we favour small predictable improvements over big bang solutions.
+    The digitalization of your company can **evolve over time**, we favor small predictable improvements over big bang solutions.
 The |ivy-platform| allows you to start simple and fast with your existing environment.
 You may start with just task notifications that are sent to users that should contribute